dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/implement-value-objects.md

 However, the persistence of that value object into the database was performed like a regular entity in a different table.

-With EF Core 2.0 and up, there are new and better ways to persist value objects.
+With EF Core 2.0 and later, there are new and better ways to persist value objects.

 ## Persist value objects as owned entity types in EF Core 2.0 and up